SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Example: `%removerole @ExampleUser first class`

 - **%removetimeout** `<@member>`
-  - Info: **Moderator only.** Removes a timeout from a Member.
+  - Info: **Slash version available.
+Moderator only.** Removes a timeout from a Member.
 Mention the Member or use Member ID.
   - Example: `%removetimeout @ExampleUser`
   - Aliases: untimeout